 Remember, it’s business, not personal.
 Sometimes even the best-looking applicant turns out to be all wrong, and that’s okay.
 Take what you’ve learned from the experience, and use that knowledge for the next hire.

-Bear in mind that hiring and firing are costly to a business, if you have had several employees in a similar position that have not worked out, it may be time to look at what is not working in more detail.
-Communication is often one of the biggest culprits and if you find your employee is not following your instructions, it may be that you are not communicating them well enough.
+Bear in mind that hiring and firing are costly to a business.
+If you have had several employees in a similar position that have not worked out, it may be time to look at what is not working in more detail.
+Communication is often one of the biggest culprits, and if you find your employee is not following your instructions, it may be that you are not communicating with them well enough.

 While you might dream of working two hours per day and taking entire summers off, it’s unrealistic to think you can go from 12-hour days to stress-free entrepreneurship in a few short weeks.

-In order to build your team, start by hiring one person to take on the tasks you most dislike, then slowly grow your team and their responsibilities.
-Eventually, you’ll be left with only the work you truly want to do (and that you enjoy) and your business will run even more smoothly.
+To build your team, hire one person to take on the most disliked tasks, then slowly grow your team and their responsibilities.
+Eventually, you’ll be left with only the work you truly want to do (and that you enjoy), and your business will run even more smoothly.

-In a small business, it can be beneficial to include the employees in the culture creation process.
+In a small business, it can be beneficial to include the employees in the culture-creation process.
 Talk to your employees and find out what floats their boat.
-What is important to them, how do they like to receive feedback?
+What is important to them, and how do they like to receive feedback?
 Having a sense of inclusion in things that shape the company can go a long way to building loyal and productive employees.